Priscaakinyi/FruitStore-Website/README.md

 # FruitStore-Website
-This is an application for consumers to purchase fresh fruits at a friendly price
+This is an application for consumers to purchase fresh fruits at a frienly price